markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ## Next steps

-I'm currently documenting the final stages of the loader, and tidying up the commentary.
-There are some areas where I need to clarify things, and there are one or two areas that I'm still trying to get my head around.
+* I'm currently documenting the final stages of the loader.
+Nearly there!

+* The commentary needs tidying up and clarifying in places.
+There are one or two areas where the code is documented, but I'm still trying to get my head around exactly how it works, so those need addressing.

+* I'm going to add more deep dive articles, as well as expanding the ones that are there.
+There is so much more to say about this masterpiece.

-I'm also going to add a number of deep dive articles to the repository, and I'm writing scripts to take the source files and display them on a website, which should make them easier to follow.
+* I'm writing scripts to take the source files from github and generate a code-friendly website.
+This should make the source code easier to follow, as github can only display the main source as a raw file (it's too big).

-I'm also hoping to pull apart the disc and second processor versions, so I can document the code that differs from the tape version.
-That's a long-term goal, though!
+* I'm also hoping to pull apart the disc and second processor versions, so I can document the code that differs from the tape version.
+That's a longer-term goal, though - first, I need to get the tape version finished off.

 ---

+Right on, Commanders!

-Mark Moxon, August 2020
+_Mark Moxon_ | August 2020